 Bitcoin has become more established but it is so disruptive no-one really knows what its future will be.
 On the plus side it offers a low cost way to transfer money across borders and a route to financial services for people in both developing and developed economies who have hitherto had little or no access to bank accounts.
 However it has also been a useful tool to crooks looking to money-launder, and is a preferred way for computer hackers to extort money from their victims.

 Future of FinTech

 Whilst most of us are familiar with high-profile FinTech like Bitcoin and contactless payments, much of it is developed for the back office of financial institutions.
 Be it to execute trading more efficiently, attempting to stay ahead of the curve with cybersecurity or helping multiple client databases talk to each other.

 This last point is especially important in an age when firms have to demonstrate to regulators that they ‘know their clients’.
 In fact there is a whole separate industry around compliance with regulators known as RegTech.

 FinTech for social good

 - Crowdfunding and microfinance have been increasingly popular.
-Like the other solutions they have offered people an alternative to the banking system.
-Deki is a charity that facilitates microloans of as little as £10 from the developed world to hardworking entrepreneurs in the developing world.
+Dekiis a charity that facilitates microloans of as little as £10 from the developed world to hardworking entrepreneurs in the developing world.
 Agricultural loans are provided to enable farmers to purchase seeds and livestock, provide stock for market stalls or make capital equipment purchases.
 Loans are typically repaid in 6-12 months and business training and support are integral components of the programme.

-Kickstarter is a new way of funding projects.
-While the creators keep 100% of the ownership of their work the supporters normally get something in return – backers of a book may get an early copy, while a bigger pledge to a film may get the donor into the premiere.
+Kickstarter is an alternative way of funding projects.
+While the creators keep 100% of the ownership of their work, the supporters normally get something in return – backers of a book may get an early copy, while a bigger pledge to a film may get the donor into the premiere.